efokschaner/ryustar/load-test/README.md

 First create the cluster using the `gcloud` command as shown below.
 Using pre-emptible VMs which are in `beta`

+    # TODO figure out the --addons= syntax for excluding dashboard etc as we dont need it really in this cluster
     gcloud beta container clusters create ryustar-load-generator-cluster-0 --cluster-version=1.8.5-gke.0 --addons= --disk-size=10 --machine-type=n1-standard-1 --num-nodes=1 --zone=us-central1-a --preemptible

 This will also create a new `context` for you in `kubectl config`.